Soldiers helping Soldiers: Fort Drum launches annual AER campaign

 |0

-This work, Soldiers helping Soldiers: Fort Drum launches annual AER campaign [Image 2 of 2], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Soldiers helping Soldiers: Fort Drum launches annual AER campaign, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.